EstebanJS/rtc-scheduler/README.md

 rtc-scheduler -status
 ```

 **🎉 That's it!
-Your system will now automatically wake up and shut down daily.**
+Your system will now automatically wake up and suspend daily.**

 ## 📖 Usage